 Will I have a chance to update the credits for my winning pieces?

 Yes, we will request hires files and final credits for all winning pieces.

 Yes, there is a publication fee of $85/entry—whether it’s a Single or a Series winner—to help offset the design, production, printing, distribution of the annual and eBook.
 By entering our show you agree to have your winning entries displayed in our Annual.
 Student winners will not pay a publication fee.

 Will I receive a copy of the Annual?

 Yes, winners in our professional and student shows will receive a free digital edition of the Annual.
 Winners also receive a 33% discount on purchasing a printed copy of the Annual which will be produced and distributed in late 2023.
 Digital editions are offered free of charge to art directors.

 Will my winning pieces be shown online?

-Yes, we will upload thumbnails of all winning images as soon as the Annual is distributed.
-There will be direct links to your site.
+Yes, all winning images will be showcased on our Online Annual as soon as the Annual is distributed.
+There will be direct links to your website.

 How will you promote my work to art directors?

-We offer a complimentary digital edition of the Annual to all art directors which has direct links to your site.
+We offer a complimentary digital Annual to all art directors which has direct links to your site.
 We also offer art directors a substantial discount on the purchase of the print edition.
-There will be an online gallery of winners and announcements on social media and our site as well as press releases to the industry media.
+There will be an online gallery of winners and announcements on social media and our site as well as press releases to industry media.